 During the 2011 field season, Search continued prospecting work on the various REE prospects and other prospective areas.
 In addition, the Company completed a drilling program at the Foxtrot Project (Fox Harbour Zone) in three phases.
 A 3,955 m drill program was completed in Phase I with results detailed in the May 26, 2011 news release.
 A 4,083 m drilling program was completed in Phase II with results detailed in the August 30, 2011 news release.
-A 10,896 m drilling program was completed in Phase III with the results detailed in the February 1, 2012 news release.
+A 10,896 m drilling program was completed in Phase III with the results detailed in the February 1, 2012 and the April 27, 2012 news releases.

 On February 14, 2012, the Company filed an independent National Instrument 43-101 Technical Report, including a Mineral Resource Estimate, on the Foxtrot Project (Fox Harbour Zone).
 The Mineral Resource Estimate was based on the first two phases of drilling completed in the 2010/2011 field season.
-The Mineral Resource estimate is 3,410,000 tonnes indicated and 5,850,000 tonnes inferred.
+This report outlined a 43-101 compliant resource that consisted of 3.41 Mt of indicated at a grade of 0.89% total Rare Earth Elements and 5.85 Mt of inferred at a grade of 0.80% total Rare Earth Elements.
 The Technical Report recommended that a Preliminary Economic Assessment ("PEA") be undertaken.
-Roscoe Postle & Associates have been commissioned to complete the PEA.
+Roscoe Postle & Associates were commissioned to complete the PEA.